What’s The Best Trading Computer? A Desktop Or A Laptop?

 Custom indicators and algorithms can be memory and processor hogs.
 To keep up you’ll need a super-fast Intel processor, a solid state hard drive, 16 to 32 GB of memory, and a graphics card with discrete processing.
 It’s hard to fit all this in a laptop.
 Keeping it cool would be an even greater challenge.

 During certain times, like summer travel season, a laptop may be necessary.
 Although desktops are ideal trading computers, it doesn’t make sense to take your desktop on the road with you.

-When trading on a laptop choose high-powered over super-compact.
+When (online day) trading on a laptop choose high-powered over super-compact.
 Beware of trading on an underpowered laptop.
 Most laptops are designed for mobility not speed.
 When you’re away from your desktop make certain you don’t step backwards power-wise.
 Here are some tips:

 - Processor - Pay special attention to the type of processor inside your laptop.
 Get the Intel mobile i-7.

 - RAM - Get at least 16GB of memory.
 You’ll need the extra headroom.

 - Screen size - Focus on laptops with 15 to 17 inch screens.